jaredpalmer/formik/docs/api/formik.md

 #### `isValidating: boolean`

-Returns `true` if Formik is running any validation function, `false` otherwise.
+Returns `true` if Formik is running validation during submission, or by calling [`validateForm`] directly `false` otherwise.
 To learn more about what happens with `isValidating` during the submission process, see [Form Submission](guides/form-submission.md).

 #### `resetForm: (nextValues?: Values) => void`